bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

 **Compute Resources**
-  - Your user's may not know the name of your RHV-M or vCenter instance, this may be further complicated if you have multiple compute resources available.
+  - Your users may not know the name of your RHV-M or vCenter instance; this may be further complicated if you have multiple compute resources available.
   - The suggested approach here would be to offer the user a name they are familiar with in the Survey (like DC1), and in your playbook doing a dictionary lookup (against a dictionary you've already created that maps simple names to real values)

 **Lifecycle Environments, Content Views, Content Sources, pxe_loader,kickstart repository**
-  - The goal of keeping it simple for the user does make it more complicated for us on the backend, however the suggestion here would again be to do a dictionary lookup that maps values (against a dictionary you've created)
+  - The goal of keeping it simple for the user does make it more complicated for us on the backend, however the suggestion here again would be to do a dictionary lookup that maps values (against a dictionary you've created)

-**Subnet's and IP's**
+**Subnets and IPs**
-  - User's may not be familiar with subnet names/masks so the suggested approach would be to use common names and again use the dictionary mapping technique previously mentioned in conjunction with an IPAM solution.
+  - Users may not be familiar with subnet names/masks so the suggested approach would be to use common names and again use the dictionary mapping technique previously mentioned in conjunction with an IPAM solution.

-## Shut up about dictionary mapping and show me!
+## Shut Up About Dictionary Mapping and Show Me!
 Sheesh, fine.

 These can be imported as vars in any of the ways that is supported, but for the sake of simplicity we will do it in the vars section of our playbook.